jsconf/wwwtf.berlin/about/index.md

 Originally intended to be WWWTechFest, WhatTheFest sort of stuck ;)

 ###WWWho can join?
-Any events happening in September 2015 around web development and technologies are free to register their event.
+Any events happening in April/May 2017 around web development and technologies are free to register their event.
 It could be networking, hacking, a conference, or a meetup!
 This site is merely a way to aggregate all the events, but you will need to follow the respective links on the event to register/find out more.